alireza33zz/VU-DLMP_Framework-v1.0/README.md

 - **Andrey Churkin** for publishing [3FlexAnalyser.jl](https://github.com/AndreyChurkin/3FlexAnalyser.jl.git)
 - and **Oscar Dowson** for his helpful and fast responses on Julia Discourse.

 ---

-## 📄 License

-This project is released under the MIT License.
-See LICENSE for details.

----